Elnazzareei/Magnetic-Grapevine-Analysis/README.md

 # Objective
-Analyze structured experimental data to evaluate the impact of multiple factors on measured outcomes using statistical modeling techniques.
+The objective of this project is to analyze a structured experimental data to evaluate the impact of multiple factors on measured outcomes using statistical modeling techniques.

 # Dataset
 -Experimental dataset with 30 observations